FAQ's

 What types of game will you see?

-You are likely to see giraffes, eland, kudu, nyala, ostrich, zebra, blesbok, wildebeest and impala.
-It is also possible to see the African rock python, crocodiles, jackal and many, many bird species.
+You are likely to see giraffes, eland, kudu, nyala, ostrich, zebra, blesbok, wildebeest, jackal, water monitor, warthog, baboon, monkeys and impala.
+It is also possible to see the African rock python, and crocodiles and many, many bird species.
 We have no large predators in this area of the uMgeni valley.

 Do you do private safaris?

-Yes, with a group size of five to seven.
+Yes with groups of 4 or more.
 Please email us for more info!

 What are your options for airport transfers?